 How body shape plays into the construction of your Bison suit

 Body shapes do not apply exclusively to women.
-Of course men come in all shapes as well, however we weren't graced with all those fun curves!
+Of course men come in all shapes as well, however we weren't graced with as many curves.
 We're essentially just boring versions of the female shapes.
 Compromises in off-rack fit come up less likely, and when they do the consequences are far less extreme.
 This, combined with the number of men riders compared to females, is why there are so few options for women.

 A "standard" build with added accordion leather panels in the upper torso to allow for comfort in the chest area.
-Kevlar fabric may be added outlining the bust.
+Depending on the three bust measurements, Kevlar fabric may be added outlining the breasts.